-Whether you have hit your goals, whether you feel like you aren’t quite there yet.
-We all can be using these tips to kind of keep growing, right?
-If you’ve already hit your goal, I would say set another goal, set a higher goal, why not?
-Set a retention goal; set a unit goal rather than the number of students.
-Because it’s just going to just give you that much more confidence and that much less stress when it comes to summer.
-If you can exceed your goal and start putting away some of that money for summer or some of that money for expansion and for some renovations or for maybe a trip for you and your partner or a retreat for you and your staff members.
-There’s so much stuff that you could be…if you go and above your goal that you could be doing without money.
+Whether you have hit your goals or whether you feel like you aren’t quite there yet, we all can be using these tips to kind of keep growing, right?
+If you’ve already hit your goal, I would say set another goal and set a higher goal.
+Why not?
+It’s more beneficial to set a retention goal rather than the number of students because it’s just going to give you that much more confidence and less stress when it comes to summer.
+If you can exceed your goal, you can start putting away some of that money for summer, an expansion/renovations, a trip for you and your partner, or a retreat for you and your staff members.
 If you hit your goal, congratulations, keep going!
-If you aren’t quite there yet, no worries there’s plenty of time.
-And we’re going to talk about some things that you can that hopefully get you closer to it sooner rather than later.
+If you aren’t quite there yet, no worries there’s still plenty of time.
+And we’re going to talk about some things that can hopefully get you closer to it sooner rather than later.

-So, thinking about enrollment…in the Facebook group this week, I asked a lot of questions; what are your pain points?
-Some people had mentioned that enrollment is kind of frustrating them right now, they’re maybe struggling a little bit and so what I would say to that is, don’t forget about your mindset; mindset is crucial!
+So, thinking about enrollment…in the Facebook group this week, I asked a lot of questions about growing enrollment.
+What are your pain points?
+Some people had mentioned that enrollment is kind of frustrating them right now.
+They’re maybe struggling a little bit and so what I encourage for studio owners is to not forget about your mindset.
+Mindset is crucial!
 You attract what you focus on.
-If you’re only focusing on the people that haven’t returned; the people that aren’t there in your classes; the money you’re not making, you’re going to attract more of that into your life, that’s the law of attraction principle.
-That’s something I really preach on!
+If you’re only focusing on the people that haven’t returned, the people that aren’t there in your classes, or the money you’re not making, you’re going to attract more of that into your life.
+That’s the law of attraction principle - something I really preach on!

 So when you are thinking about all of the things that aren’t there, I want you to try to distract yourself from that.
-I want you to try to be grateful for what you do have; be grateful for the money that is coming in; be grateful for the teachers you do have; be grateful for the students you do have; be grateful for the space; be grateful for the opportunity to be running your own business and doing something that you love.
-So, think about that, shift if to gratitude…if you can’t think about all of the things that might be coming your way, shift it to gratitude, that’s easier!
-That’s an easier shift and it automatically puts you in a better place.
-And the whole thing with love attraction, is a negative thought is so much more powerful than a positive thought.
+I want you to try to be grateful for what you have: for the money that is coming in, the teachers and students in your studio, the space you own/rent, the opportunity to be running your own business, and doing something that you love.
+So, think about that shift if to gratitude…if you can’t think about all of the things that might be coming your way, shift your mindset to gratitude.
+It’s an easier shift and automatically puts you in a better place.
+And the whole concept with law of attraction is that a negative thought is so much more powerful than a positive thought.
 So it makes it come even faster when all you’re doing is thinking “negative-negative-negative-negative”, right?
-So focus on the positive, focus on gratitude and things will start to shift.
-Focus on you know that money is coming in; you know those students are calling you; you know that they’re seeing you on social media and they’re going to be coming your way when it’s time.
-So, that’s the first thing!
+So focus on the positive, focus on gratitude, and you’ll see that things will start to shift.
+Focus on what you know: you know that money is coming in, you know those students are calling you, you know that they’re seeing you on social media, and they’re going to be coming your way when it’s time.

 Visibility and consistency is super-duper important when we’re building momentum.
-Visibility on social media; visibility in your community; consistency daily, weekly, monthly…whatever you’re doing, be consistent about it!
-If you’re going to do a promo every week or a Facebook Ad every month, start planning it out; start mapping it out; start scheduling it even.
+Visibility on social media, visibility in your community, consistency in daily, weekly, monthly communication…whatever you’re doing, be consistent about it!
+If you’re going to do a promo every week or a Facebook Ad every month, start planning it out, mapping it out, and scheduling it.
 You don’t have to make a whole new Facebook Ad from scratch every single time!
 You can be setting one up and then just changing the image out or changing the copy a little bit.
 You don’t have to reinvent the wheel every single time!

 7 Tips to keep building enrollment momentum

-Try it free – try it free whether it’s a try it free week; free trial classes that you have going on all the time or maybe you have a free dance day.
+You could host a “try it for free” week; offer free trial classes year round or maybe you have a free dance day event.
 If you’re not doing trial classes all the time, I definitely think you need to do one of the other options.
-Whether it’s a free dance day; a free try it week…whatever it is where you are attracting more people to come in risk-free, see what you are all about.
-Yes, you’re going to have to pay your instructors possibly; yes, you might have to pay for a Facebook Ad or snacks or something to make it a little bit more special.
+Whether it’s a free dance day; a “try it for free” week…whatever it is where you are attracting more people to come in risk-free and see what you’re all about.
+Yes, you’re going to have to pay your instructors; yes, you might have to pay for a Facebook Ad or snacks or something to make it a little bit more special.
 But, it’s all going to be worth it!
-You’re asking people make a huge investment and a commitment to your studio, so give them a little bit and it will go a long way, trust me!
+You’re asking people to make a huge investment and commitment to your studio, so give them a little bit and it will go a long way, trust me!

-So try it free, whether it’s a week, a day, whatever!
+So “try it for free,” whether it’s a week, a day, whatever!

-So why not have some sort of party or picnic or second open house where people can come in and maybe try a class; order your shoes.
-Maybe you have some special deals going on where if they register that day or if they register by the next day they get some sort of deal, some sort of gifts, some sort of discounts, some sort of “enter to win something” whether it’s a tuition credit or costume or something like that.
-Similar sort of thing to your open house, maybe just a little bit different sort of format; a little bit different feel.
+So why not have some sort of party/picnic/second open house where people can come in and maybe try a class, order shoes, etc?
+Maybe you want to have some special deals going on where if they register that same day/by the next day they get some sort of deal.
+This could be some sort of gift, discount, some sort of “enter to win something” which could be a tuition credit, costume, or something like that.
+It could be similar to your open house, maybe just a little different format, a different feel.
 Maybe it’s a less about them registering and more about them scheduling a trial lesson or “entering to win a contest” so that you can get their contact information for later and follow up with them.

-Don’t discount Facebook Ads, they’re still the number one way that we market everything that we do at our studio.
-It’s the most economical; it’s the quickest; you do it and it’s done and starting to go out there we can turn it on and off whenever we want; it’s the best thing for my studio and so I’m going to be a fan of Facebook Ads for now until there’s something that comes along that works better.
+Don’t completely write off Facebook Ads.
+They’re still the number one way that we market everything that we do at our studio.
+It’s the most economical, it’s the quickest, you do it and it’s done, and we can turn it on and off whenever we want.
+It’s been the best thing for my studio recently.
+I’m going to be a fan of Facebook Ads for now until there’s something that comes along that works better.

 Tip: Mini-session or sampler classes is another thing you could run Facebook Ad for and really do well with, we’ve done it before!

-6. Slydial - phone reach out to past students, lost opportunities – there is a software where you can send a mass voicemail message to a bunch of numbers; leave them a generic message that says, “come back, we have this class that would be a perfect fit and we’d love to have you!
-This is the number to call if you have any questions, otherwise here’s the link to go ahead and register”.
-And you could do that by age group; you could do that by everyone who was enrolled last year that hasn’t returned; you could do it to lost opportunities…the sky is the limit with those.
+Phone reach out to past students or lost opportunities.
+There is a software that allows you to send a mass voicemail message to a bunch of numbers, leave them a generic message that says, “come back, we have this class that would be a perfect fit and we’d love to have you!
+This is the number to call if you have any questions, otherwise here’s the link to go ahead and register.”
+And you could send voicemails by age group, you could do that to everyone who was enrolled last year who maybe haven’t returned; you could send it to lost opportunities…the sky is the limit!

 One of the softwares that I like to use is called Slybroadcast.
 We use that all the time, it’s very-very economical compared to having someone physically make a hundred or two hundred phone calls.
 Slydial gets it done in 5 or 10 minutes and we find that people respond better to those than emails even any more – which we talk about people being kind of overwhelmed with emails now, they get so much email…so much email…so much email!
 Or maybe your emails are going to their spam.
 Phone doesn’t go to the spam, they’re usually going to check it if they see that that’s a studio number or a local number, they’re usually going to check it.

-So that’s all of my 7 tips; try it free whether it’s free trial class, try it week, free dance day.
-Having a back to dance party, or a second open house; running an ad social.
-Maybe offering a mini session or a sampler class that starts later in September or October; try a flash sale; try that phone reach out through Slybroadcast; and maybe have a bonus class month for your current students to see if they want to add an additional class.
-Try to get them to add, if they have one class get them to add a second or if they have two classes get them to add a third.
-Now it’s going to be all beneficial to you, it nurtures them also potentially increase your income with fewer students.
+So those are all of my 7 tips!
+Try it free, whether it’s free trial class, try it week, free dance day.
+Have a back to dance party, or a second open house, run an ad on social media.
+Maybe offer a mini session or a sampler class that starts later in the semester, try a flash sale, try that phone reach out through Slybroadcast, and maybe have a bonus class month for your current students to see if they want to add an additional class.
+Try to get them to add.
+If they have one class, get them to add a second, or if they have two classes get them to add a third.
+Now it’s going to be all beneficial to you.
+It nurtures them and also potentially increases your income with fewer students.

 Have any questions for me?
 Leave them in the comments!